-Recent data from the Federal Reserve puts personal U.S. credit debt at $870 million — an all-time high.
-But, when used responsibly, a credit card can be a valuable tool to manage money, build credit and earn rewards.
+Recent data from the Federal Reserve cites personal U.S. credit debt at $870 million — an all-time high.
+But when used responsibly, a credit card can be a valuable tool to manage money, build credit and earn rewards.

 - Decide what terms and rewards you want with your card.
 This includes the interest rate you’re offered on payments, if there is an annual fee, whether you get cash back on purchases and more.

 - Prepare to apply for approval.
 You will have to apply for your card and disclose personal information that includes your Social Security number, current salary and other factors.

 - Properly using your credit means learning how to pay off your bills.
 We explore options for payment below.

 A simple Google search can show you that there are hundreds of credit card types to choose from, and it can be difficult to find the right one.

 Be sure to consider the following factors before you make your decision:

 - Annual percentage rate (APR).
 This is the price you pay for borrowing money.
 Your interest rates are known as your yearly rate.
 You can avoid paying interest on purchases if you pay your balance in full each month by the due date.

 - Annual fee.
 Some cards have no annual fee and others range from $25 to a few hundred dollars.
 You can get this fee waived just by asking the carrier — just ask.

 - Rewards programs.
 Earn points for your next airline tickets, hotels or gift cards to your favorite stores.